tomwassenberg/certbot-ocsp-fetcher/README.md

 # certbot-ocsp-fetcher
 `certbot-ocsp-fetcher` helps you setup OCSP stapling in nginx.
-It's a Bash script that fetches and verifies OCSP responses for TLS certificates issued with [Certbot], to be used by nginx.
+It fetches and verifies OCSP responses for TLS certificates issued with [Certbot], to be used by nginx.
 This primes the OCSP cache of nginx, which is needed because of nginx's flawed implementation (see bug [#812]).

 In order for all this to be useful, you should know how to correctly set up OCSP stapling in nginx, for which you can take a look at [Mozilla's SSL Configuration Generator] for instance.
 If you use Certbot's `nginx` plugin, you can also add the `--staple-ocsp` flag to your `certbot --nginx` command(s) to configure OCSP stapling.

-The script works by utilizing the OCSP URL embedded in a certificate, and saving the OCSP responses in staples that can be referenced in the nginx configurations of the websites that use the certificates.
-The script can behave in two ways.
+The script works by utilizing the OCSP Responder URL embedded in a certificate, and saving the OCSP responses in staple files that can be referenced in the nginx configurations of the websites that use the certificates.
+The script can behave in two ways:

-When this script is called by Certbot as a deploy/renew hook, this is recognized by checking if the variables are set that Certbot passes to its deploy hooks.
-In this case only the OCSP response for the specific certificate that is (re)issued by Certbot, is fetched.
+  - When this script is called by Certbot as a deploy/renew hook, only the OCSP response for the specific certificate that is issued, is fetched.

-When Certbot's variables are not passed, the script cycles through all sites that have a certificate lineage in Certbot's folder, and fetches an OCSP response.
+  - When Certbot's variables are not passed, the script cycles through all sites that have a certificate lineage in Certbot's folder, and fetches an OCSP response.

 The use of this script makes sure OCSP stapling in nginx works reliably, which makes e.g. the adoption of [OCSP Must-Staple] possible.